serbiadev123/react_nodejs_starter_template/docs/backend/INFO.md

 If you are not returning the found data in the database, make sure to return the ERROR on other messages as an ENUM located at: `backend\src\enums\databaseSearchResults.ts` .
 Add additional statuses if needed.
 This is needed so we can return appropriate errors from the controllers.

 ## Returning the data from the controller
 To stay consistent, when returning the success or error messages we must always use the `Boom` library.
 It has many different error codes, and it follows the best web standards.
-Yuo can check the Boom documentation on additional information.
+You can check the Boom documentation on additional information.